a-mythh/Face-Detection/README.md

    python face_tracker_app.py
    ```

-The model if to be used is saved in the `.h5` file.
+The model, if to be used, is saved in the `.h5` file.

 **Clone this repository:**